 What is a real Christian?
 Who deserves to be called a real Christian, and who does not?
 These can be difficult questions, and sometimes I don't envy the plight of Christians at all.
 It seems like almost no matter what you do, someone is going to come along and claim that you are not a real Christian.
 And yet, if you are doing what your god tells you to do (like many of the protagonists in your bible did), how can you not be a real Christian?

-First things first, your god does talk to you, right?.
-We need to clear that up right away because if your god has not been talking to you, we may have a problem and you might not actually be a real Christian.
+First things first, your god does talk to you, right?
+We need to clear that up right away because if your god has not been talking to you, we may have a problem.
+You might not actually be a real Christian.
 I'm no longer a Christian, but I'm familiar enough with your bible to know that your god communicates with people.
-So, I am going to assume that he's talking with you too.
+So, I am going to assume that it talking with you too.